7 Ayurvedic Tips For Healthy Skin And A Natural Glow

 Did you know that Ayurveda has skin care remedies to match any commercially available cosmetics from the 21st century?
 These natural treatments are gentle on the skin and nourish the body, helping skin heal and replenish itself, keeping it looking supple and youthful, and slowing aging.
 So why not rustle up a homemade exfoliating powder or a nourishing fruit cream or face pack instead of using something out of a jar?

-Certain herbs like gotu-kola are used in Ayurveda to keep skin looking youthful and defy aging – in an activity called vayasthapana which allows all the three doshas of the body to be held in balance.2 A facepack that helps more mature skin is made from a combination of clay, honey, aloe vera juice or spring water, evening primrose oil, and rosa mosquita.3
+Certain herbs like gotu kola are used in ayurveda to keep skin looking youthful and defy aging – in an activity called vayasthapana which allows all the three doshas of the body to be held in balance.2 A face pack that helps more mature skin is made from a combination of clay, honey, aloe vera juice or spring water, evening primrose oil, and rosa mosqueta.3

 Face packs can be made from a variety of fruit and vegetables, depending on your skin type.
 A simple home-made facepack of lemon, which has varnya properties, and papaya, a natural face cream which softens the skin and removes blemishes, can do wonders for your complexion.5

 Herbal cleansing powders made from powdered herbs of aloe vera, manjistha, coriander, cumin, fenugreek, lemon peel, vetiver, comfrey, tulsi, nutmeg, and sandalwood mixed with clay/chickpea flour can be used for a variety of skin types.
 Simply change the base you mix it with for different effects.

 If you have dry skin, try mixing it with aloe vera juice or fresh cream or milk; if you have oily skin use yogurt or a lemon juice base; and for normal skin you could use spring water or any herbal tea.6